kennedysilvao/automacao-front-serverest/readme.md

    - Should be all fields required

 2. Login <br>
-   - Should be successfuly login
+   - Should be successfuly login <br>
+   - Attempt login invalid

+3. UserList <br>
+   - Should be deleted user by admin successfuly <br>

+4. UserSignup <br>
+   - Should be successfuly registered by administrator <br>
+   - All fields must be required in signup user by administrator